 Whether the module’s courses are offered during a specific semester is listed in the section Courses, Learning and Teaching Methods and Literature below.

-PH2183 is a semester module in German or English language at Master’s level which is offered in winter semester.
+PH2183 is a semester module in English language at Master’s level which is offered in winter semester.